HWaruguru/Photo-Album/README.md

 >[HWaruguru](https://github.com/HWaruguru)
 # Description
-This is a Django application for personal gallery that allows a user to upload images for other to see and be able to to share by copying the image link.
+This is a Django application for a personal gallery that allows a user to upload images for others to see and be able to share by copying the image link.

 ##  Live Link
  Click [View Site](https://photoalbumhan.herokuapp.com/)  to visit the site